metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_static_secret_v1beta1_manifest.md

 Optional:

 - `hmac_secret_data` (Boolean) HMACSecretData determines whether the Operator computes the HMAC of the Secret's data.
 The MAC value will be stored in the resource's Status.SecretMac field, and will be used for drift detection and during incoming Vault secret comparison.
 Enabling this feature is recommended to ensure that Secret's data stays consistent with Vault.
-- `namespace` (String) Namespace to get the secret from in Vault
+- `namespace` (String) Namespace of the secrets engine mount in Vault.
+If not set, the namespace that's part of VaultAuth resource will be inferred.
 - `refresh_after` (String) RefreshAfter a period of time, in duration notation e.g. 30s, 1m, 24h
 - `rollout_restart_targets` (Attributes List) RolloutRestartTargets should be configured whenever the application(s) consuming the Vault secret does not support dynamically reloading a rotated secret.
 In that case one, or more RolloutRestartTarget(s) can be configured here.
 The Operator will trigger a 'rollout-restart' for each target whenever the Vault secret changes between reconciliation events.
 All configured targets wil be ignored if HMACSecretData is set to false.
 See RolloutRestartTarget for more details. (see [below for nested schema](#nestedatt--spec--rollout_restart_targets))
 - `sync_config` (Attributes) SyncConfig configures sync behavior from Vault to VSO (see [below for nested schema](#nestedatt--spec--sync_config))
 - `vault_auth_ref` (String) VaultAuthRef to the VaultAuth resource, can be prefixed with a namespace, eg: 'namespaceA/vaultAuthRefB'.
-If no namespace prefix is provided it will default to namespace of the VaultAuth CR.
+If no namespace prefix is provided it will default to the namespace of the VaultAuth CR.
 If no value is specified for VaultAuthRef the Operator will default to the 'default' VaultAuth, configured in the operator's namespace.
 - `version` (Number) Version of the secret to fetch.
 Only valid for type kv-v2.
 Corresponds to version query parameter: https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v2#version

 <a id="nestedatt--spec--destination"></a>